Easter—in the Hebrew Bible?

 Silence in the New Testament

 But wait, Easter is mentioned in the New Testament: Acts 12:4.
 This is the only verse in the New Testament that uses the word “Easter”—and you’ll find it if you are using a King James Bible.
 It is a flagrant mistranslation; the Greek word is pascha, “Passover,” used as such 28 other times throughout the New Testament and 29 times in the Greek Old Testament.
-Other New Testament translations of Acts 12:4 (including the New King James Version) use “Passover” here instead.
+Nearly all other New Testament translations of Acts 12:4 (including the New King James Version) use “Passover” here instead.
 Of this verse, Adam Clarke, author of the renowned Clarke’s Commentary, wrote: “Perhaps there never was a more unhappy, not to say absurd, translation than that in our text.”

-Regarding Easter, the Catholic Encyclopedia admits that “the Apostolic Fathers do not mention it … we first hear of it principally through the Controversy of the Quartodecimans [Christians who argued against it in the second century c.e.]” (article, “Easter”).
+Regarding Easter, the Catholic Encyclopedia notes that “the Apostolic Fathers do not mention it … we first hear of it principally through the Controversy of the Quartodecimans [Christians who argued against it in the second century c.e.]” (article, “Easter”).
 The Encyclopedia Britannica states: “There is no indication of the observance of the Easter festival in the New Testament, or in the writings of the apostolic fathers. … The first Christians continued to observe the Jewish festivals, though in a new spirit, as commemorations of events which those festivals had foreshadowed” (11th edition, article “Easter”).

 It may come as a surprise to learn that the earliest Christians kept the Passover dates according to instructions given in the Hebrew Bible (Leviticus 23); they also continued to keep the other festivals commanded, including Shavuot (Pentecost), Yom Kippur (Atonement), Sukkot (the Feast of Tabernacles), and even the weekly Sabbath—more on this further down.